-Among those without previous specialist contacts, 11% (926 out of 8779) had an incident specialist contact within 1 year of follow-up, resulting in 70% of the total cohort (7853 out of 11 223) not meeting the primary end-point of specialist assessment either 5 years prior to or 1 year after inclusion.
-Annual cross-sectional analyses showed that the proportion of incident specialist contacts within 1 year of follow-up increased from 6.3% in 1999 to 18% in 2017 (figure 2).
+Among those without previous specialist contacts, a total of 11% (926 of 8,779) had an incident specialist contact within one year of follow-up, resulting in a total of 70% of the total cohort (7,853 of 11,223) not meeting the primary endpoint of specialist assessment either five years prior to or one year after inclusion.
+Annual cross-sectional analyses showed that the proportion of incident specialist contacts within one year of follow up increased from 6.3% in 1999 to 18% in 2017 (Figure 2).